-2019 Target: Time spent on training activities averages a minimum of 7% of available working hours.
+2020 Target: Time spent on training activities averages a minimum of 7% of available working hours.

-2019 Results: Target met - The Schedule of Actual Time Spent on Tasks shows the Office spent 7% of available working hours on training activities (2018: 7%).
-The Office continues to balance the need for increased training in areas such as changes in professional standards with the use of webinars and local training.
-This reduces travel time to attend some training events.
+2020 Results: Target not met - the Office spent 6% of available working hours on training activities (2019: 7%).
+See Schedule of Actual Time Spent on Tasks for details.
+During 2020, the Office deferred some management and specialized training to meet audit deadlines.
+To address the need for training in key areas such as changes in professional standards, the Office encourages the use of webinars and local training, if available.
+These reduce travel time to attend training events.